bernikr/availability-calendar/README.md

       - url: <url to ical calendar>
         filter: # optional
           name_regex: "[^\\?]$" # optional, regex to filter events by name (example: hide events with a question mark at the end)
+          exclude_all_day: true # optional, hide all day and multi day events
       - url: <url to ical calendar>
         hide_if_overlapped: true # optional, hides events that are completely covered by another event
         tentative: true # optional, show the event as tentative in supported clients